You are here

 ✓ Preclinical Compound Survey

 To assist in developing and prioritizing a complete inventory of potential candidates with different approaches to preventing or mitigating COVID-19 infection, an ACTIV COVID-19 Clinical & Preclinical Candidate Compound Survey has been established in conjunction with the Therapeutics Clinical Working Group.
 The survey collects detailed information from sponsors such as preclinical and clinical data on therapeutic candidates.
 Stakeholders throughout the biopharmaceutical, academic, scientific research, advocacy, and clinical practice communities are welcome to participate in the survey.

 ✓ Preclinical Animal Model Information Sharing

 The working group is creating a public database for sharing preclinical data using the NCATS OpenData Browser located in the NCATS OpenData Portal.
 Importantly, the portal will allow for both the comprehensive sharing of data as well as information on how the data were generated.
 This will facilitate interpretation and comparison of results from multiple experiments on multiple agents that could provide insight on SARS-CoV-2 and treatment approaches not apparent from a single study.

-Animal model summaries and descriptions have been curated and released on the NCATS OpenData Portal.
+Animal model summaries, field guides, and additional resources have been curated and released on the NCATS OpenData Portal.
 Additional information will continue to be added as it becomes available.